 Scalability

-Cost friendliness and value it provides
+Cost friendliness and the value it provides

 Consider the cost structure of the software, including licensing, fees, and any additional costs.
 Assess the value the software provides in terms of efficiency gains and improved customer satisfaction.